philipp-baumann/simplerspec-pedometron-article/README.md

 ```

 Option 1 is probably the easiest as it makes automatically sure that all
-dependencies are met and the computational environment is the same.
+dependencies are met and the computational environment is the same
+(apart from operating system and system tools).

 To install and attach all required R packages used in this article with
 more manual care and less guarantees, you can run the following lines: